 The Money Talk

 At orientation we were inundated with information about all sorts of things; from FAFSA forms to meal plans.
-No one ever really elaborated on the best way to handle finances when it comes to how much to give your new student.
-Perhaps this is because it will vary based on need, ability, preparedness to handle the responsibility, what an allowance should cover and so on.
+No one ever really elaborated on the best way to budget and handle finances when it comes to how much to give your new student.
+Perhaps this is because it will vary based on need, ability, preparedness to handle the responsibility, what an allowance should cover, and so on.
 I first realized that we needed a plan when our daughter announced, during our fifteen minutes together during orientation, that she was excited to learn that there are places near campus that provide student discounts on manicures.

 Budget 101.
-I wanted to sign her up right away, but realized that it wasn’t just her that needed this class, but we, as her parents, needed to have a better handle on how much we would be doling out, how often and what the parameters for spending our money (as opposed to her savings from her high school job) would be.
+I wanted to sign her up right away but realized that it wasn’t just her that needed this class, but we, as her parents, needed to have a better handle on how much we would be doling out, how often, and what the parameters for spending our money (as opposed to her savings from her high school job) would be.
 Did we expect her to have a job while at school and, if she did, would she be able to prioritize and keep her grades at the top of the time management challenge?
 We needed a solid plan and we all had to develop an economic skill set with guidelines and rules….quickly.
-I kept reminding myself that college is not only about the academics, but also about the learning how to navigate the real world.
+I kept reminding myself that college is not only about academics, but also about learning how to navigate the real world.
 Becoming financially savvy is part of that.

 Frugal, an Excellent Option